 Betting on a burst of spectacular color is like plugging nickels into a slot machine.
 To win, all of the figures have to line up: the right number of warm days and cool nights, the right levels of sugar produced, the right amounts of moisture.

 Predictions always are chancy.
 In 2013, nearly every part of the north woods had had plenty of moisture, and fall started with warm, sunny days followed by crisp nights.
 Most experts predicted a great year.

-But early- and mid-season color was mediocre, even muddy.
-Leaves clung to trees until late October, when maple trees in the
+Early- and mid-season color was mediocre, even muddy.
+But leaves clung to trees until late October, when maple trees in the